eons-dev/bin_epi/README.md

 **WINDOWS USERS**: You must set all `..._paths` in your config.json or rely only on local user installations (i.e. in the `~/.eons/` folder).
 Automatic support for system path discovery on Windows may be added in a future release.

+#### Merx

+All merx are placed in `~/.eons/merx`.
+These are saved indefinitely.
+You can also create your own merx in that directory, and they will be automatically usable by emi.
+The `~/.eons/merx` directory is the `eons.Executor.repo['store']`, i.e. where the self-registering functors for emi (the merx) are kept.

+#### Tomes

+Tomes are downloaded to `~/.eons/tmp`.
+Currently, these are saved indefinitely but that will be changed in a future release.
+The idea is that a merx should move the contents of the tome to the appropriate location in the filesystem and record that location in the database (see below).

 ### Configuration

 Emi uses the default config file `~/.eons/config.json`.
 While this can be overridden, it is much preferred to leave it as is.